ran1tha/de/README.md

 The training examples are generated using an adjustable function.
 This algorithm evolves a population of weights and biases over several generations to find the optimum weights and biases.
+NOTE:
+Here a customized mutation function is used which modifies the existing player by taking the best player from the previous generation into consideration.
+This mutation function is different from the genetic mutation function used more often.
+(Player refers to a single weight/bias vector from one generation )

 All the variables including the population count, number of neurons in the hidden layer, number of input features, number of training examples, evolution parameters can be adjusted.